JoroKudo/PaintbruSh/README.md

 k move up
 q quit

+n lift pen ( you wont see where the pen is while it is lifted. i am trying to fix this) m put pen down

-r change color to red (doesnt work yet)
+r change color to red